sasjs/server.sasjs.io/docs/storedprograms.md

 # Stored Programs

-A stored program is a file with a ".sas" extension that has been saved to the SASjs Drive.
-When the `/SASjsApi/stp/execute` endpoint is called with a `_PROGRAM` URL parameter (pointing to the logical program location), a "Stored Program" is prepared and executed in a SASjs [session](/sessions).
+A stored program is a ".sas" program or ".js" script that has been saved to SASjs Drive.
+When the `/SASjsApi/stp/execute` endpoint is called with a `_PROGRAM` URL parameter (pointing to the logical program location), a "Stored Program" is prepared and executed in a SAS or JS [session](/sessions) according to the file extension.

-"Preparation" involves adding some precode to provide the following:
+For the usual case where the _program variable does NOT contain an extension (eg `/some/stored/program`) then by default, SASjs Server will attempt to find "program.sas" in the `/some/stored` folder.
+To change this default, see the [RUN_TIMES](/settings/#RUN_TIMES) settings.

+When Stored Programs are executed, some pre-code is injected to make available various inputs, such as:

 * Input Macro Variables
 * Input Files
-* Input Macros
+* Utility Macros / Functions

+The implementation varies depending on whether it is running as a SAS or JS session:

+## SAS Programs

 ## Input Variables